rogerjdeangelis/utl-how-to-create-a-sas-dataset-from-python-panda-dataframe-using-the-personal-altair-slc/README.md

     However, python can export panda dataframes to R, using the rds format and proc R can convert RDS files to sas datasets.

+    SLC Python export/import fails with newer versions Python 3.13.0
+    NumPy version: 2.1.3
+    Pandas version: 2.2.3

+    Need to downgrade (not tested)
+    I have too many packages using the newer version

+    Your python installation is not supported by SLC 2025:
+    "SLC 2025 requires python ?3.12.9, numpy ?1.26.4 and pandas ?2.2.2"
+    I'd recommend downgrading python, numpy and pandas.

     Too long to post here, see github

        CONTENTS